animesh-rai/PII-Detection-Using-state-of-the-art-model/README.md

 # Safeguarding Sensitive Data - Detection in Unstructured Text Using Cutting-Edge Transformer Architectures
-Data Load: Learning Agency Lab - PII Data Detection The project relies on a dataset available on Kaggle 4 which comprising close to 22,000 essays created by students engaging in a massively open online course.
+Data Load: "Learning Agency Lab - PII Data Detection" The project relies on a dataset available on Kaggle 4 which comprising close to 22,000 essays created by students engaging in a massively open online course.
 User can easily download the dataset from kaggle website.  https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data/data